element-of-surprise/azopenai/README.md

 ## Installation

-To use AzOpenAI in your Go project, you can simply add the following import statement:go
+To use AzOpenAI in your Go project, you can simply add the following import statement:

 ```go
 import "github.com/element-of-surprise/azopenai"
 ```